Research news

 In this study, 64 participants with an eating disorder read either this book or a control text (about Zen meditation) over a roughly 2-week period, completing standardized measures before and afterwards, and responding to open-ended questions at intervals during the reading.
 Publication would go ahead only if the scores on the main clinical measure for readers of the memoir did not significantly worsen (as statistically defined in advance) and did not do so significantly more relative to readers of the control text.
 The book passed the test; in fact, for readers in both groups, scores on both standardized measures improved significantly, with medium to very large effect sizes.
 The free responses shed further light on the health-relevant dynamics of readerly responses to narrative material either with or without an explicit health focus.

-These results mean that the book has now also been published!
+These results mean that the book was published!
 You can read about it at https://hungerartist.org/the-very-hungry-anorexic/

 Two research themes

 My research approaches eating disorders from two main angles.
-The first is a behavioural, dynamical-systems perspective.
-The latest on this was published in July 2020 in Frontiers in Psychology:
+The first is a perspective that emphasises the simplicity of practical behaviour and personal autonomy as crucial and often sidelined drivers of eating disorder recovery.
+The latest on this was published in March 2026 in the Journal of Eating Disorders:

 [open-access here, or read a blog intro to the paper here]